-Options Make for a Better Tournament
+Options Make For A Better Tournament

-By Megan Calmes, Cowboys Golf Club
+By Victoria Edwards • Director of Sales, Cowboys Golf Club

-When given a variety of course options to hold a tournament what factors should I consider?
+When given a variety of course options to hold a tournament, what factors should I consider?

 The size of the outing and projected number of participants, their abilities and skill levels should be taken into consideration.
 And, since most golfers enjoy eating and drinking as much as playing, factor in your food and beverage needs.
 Did you want box lunches or a barbeque?
 On-course stations or a beverage cart?
-For après golf, will there be a reception, sit down awards dinner or a casual buffet?
+For après golf, will there be a reception, sit-down awards dinner or a casual buffet?
 Dictating all of this, of course, is budget – what golfers are willing to pay and how much you want to raise.

 Begin your golf course search early.
 It will take time to look at potential courses, talk to their tournament or outing planners, and get your questions answered.
 Plan to negotiate your deal with course management at least six months in advance.